milanmk/actions-file-deployer/README.md

     - Does not delete files on remote host
     - Default glob exclude pattern is `.git*/`
 - `sync-delta-excludes` accepts [pathspec](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddefpathspecapathspec) patterns to exclude files from delta sync.
+- `sync-delta-includes` accepts comma separated paths whose files you want to include in the delta sync.
+This is useful in cases where you want to include files from a previous build step or files from other branches.
 - For `ftp-options` and `ftp-mirror-options` command arguments please refer to [LFTP manual](https://lftp.yar.ru/lftp-man.html)
 - `ftp-post-sync-commands` can be used to run additional LFTP commands after the synchronization.
 For example, to upload a file watched by a process manager on the server in order to restart a deamon:
     ```